luyadev/luya/docs/guide/ngrest-plugin-checkboxrelation.md

-# Checkbox Releations
+# Checkbox relations

-Ability to make an checkbox input where you can select items from another table connect with a via/ref Table.
+Ability to make an checkbox input where you can select items from another table connected with a via/ref Table.

-+ Create public propertie (in order to communicate with the api) `$groups`
++ Create public property (in order to communicate with the api) `$groups`
 + Add the extra field to the safe attributes.
 + Register the attribute type in the `ngrestExtraAttributeTypes()` method.

-## Active Query Relation
+## Active query relation

-The {{luya\admin\ngrest\plugins\CheckboxRelationActiveQuery}} plugin the recommend way to work with via/junction tables.
-Make checkboxRelation based on an Active Query Relation definition inside your model:
+The {{luya\admin\ngrest\plugins\CheckboxRelationActiveQuery}} plugin is the recommend way to work with via/junction tables or in other words, make a checkbox relation based on an active query relation definition inside your model:

 ```php
 class User extends \luya\admin\ngrest\base\NgRestModel